Best Practices for Monitoring Concrete Moisture Conditions

 Calcium chloride kits have been in use for quite some time but have proven to be unreliable in their results because they are only measuring moisture passage from the concrete at a very shallow depth.
 Their use is covered under ASTM F1869 but that standard has recently been amended so that calcium chloride is no longer acceptable as a test method for lightweight concrete.
 Some specs still include calcium chloride kits but this may not meet the ASTM requirements for your project.

-Relative humidity testing is conducted through the use of in situ probes that measure relative humidity (RH) within the slab.
+Relative humidity (RH) testing is conducted through the use of in situ probes that measure RH within the slab.
 Their depth-specific application has proven to provide an accurate representation of moisture conditions within the concrete slab.
 Their very location within the concrete means they are less susceptible to environmental or ambient changes at the surface.
 And contrary to some opinions, RH testing is not a long involved process.

 Some RH testing systems seem complex with repeated equilibration times or cables and meters to carry around.
 But not all RH systems are cumbersome.
-For example, with the Rapid RH 4.0 from Wagner Electronics, the sensor is pre-calibrated and is installed directly into the slab where it stays equilibrated.
-Tracking or monitoring the relative humidity in the slab becomes fast, accurate and, after the initial ASTM-required equilibration period, takes only minutes to ensure that the concrete is truly ready for the flooring application.
+For example, with the Rapid RH® from Wagner Meters, the sensor is pre-calibrated and is installed directly into the slab where it stays equilibrated.
+Tracking or monitoring the RH in the slab becomes fast, accurate and, after the initial ASTM-required equilibration period, takes only minutes to ensure that the concrete is truly ready for the flooring application.
 The pen-style Reader has touch-and-go capabilities so you’re not wasting time at each test hole.
 When the results indicate the slab is at installation conditions, the probe is simply skim coated into the slab and installation can proceed.